 Categories

 Trekking Through Compliance

-Trekking Through Compliance – Episode 63 – For the World is Hollow and I Have Touched the Sky
+Trekking Through Compliance – Episode 63 – Continuous Monitoring from For the World is Hollow and I Have Touched the Sky

-McCoy calls Kirk to sickbay and informs him that the ship’s Chief Medical Officer (himself) has contracted an incurable fatal disease called xenopolycythemia and has only one year to live.
-However, McCoy assures Kirk that he will still be able to do his job until the end.
+McCoy calls Kirk to sick bay and informs him that the ship’s Chief Medical Officer (himself) has contracted an incurable fatal disease called xenopolycythemia and has only one year to live.
+However, McCoy assures Kirk he can still do his job until the end.

-Suddenly, the Enterprise is attacked and diverts and determines their point of origin, an asteroid 200 km in diameter, which is actually a nuclear-powered spaceship on a collision course with planet Daran V. The inhabitants do not know that they are on a spaceship, except for one old man who had climbed a mountain when he was young and intones “For the world is hollow and I have touched the sky.”
-After uttering this, the oracle punishes the old man with death by means of a subcutaneous “instrument of obedience.”
+Suddenly, the Enterprise is attacked and diverts and determines their point of origin, an asteroid 200 km in diameter, which is a nuclear-powered spaceship on a collision course with planet Daran V. The inhabitants do not know that they are on a spacecraft, except for one old man who had climbed a mountain when he was young and intones “For the world is hollow and I have touched the sky.”
+After uttering this, the oracle punishes the old man with death using a subcutaneous “instrument of obedience.”

-They are able to put the ship back on course.
+They can put the ship back on course.
 They also discover databanks of the Fabrini containing a great deal of medical knowledge, including the cure for McCoy’s xenopolycythemia.

+Categories